eye-wave/audio-thumbnailer/README.md

 - **Fast and Lightweight**: Thanks to rust programming language.
 - **Customizable**: You can specify precisely how you want your thumbnail to look, by customizing ~~quality~~ , aspect ratio treatment, interpolation algorithm, waveform color, and waveform size.
-- **Multipurpose**: It can generate album covers and for audio files without embedded cover art it generates waveforms to represent the audio content visually.
+- **Multipurpose**: It can generate album covers for audio files without embedded cover art it generates waveforms to represent the audio content visually.

 ## Usage